mailgun/documentation/source/api-spam-trap-monitoring.rst

 **NOTE:** In the case that your domain is already verified for sending email via Mailgun, you will still need to use this endpoint to begin the verification process.
 Your domain verification status will be inherited from Mailgun.
 Upon verification, your domain's ``verified.status`` will be set to "sending".
+Please note that in this scenario, verification is still performed via the background process workflow and that there will be a ~1 hour delay in verification.

 .. code-block:: url